 • Ventilation improvements: Upgrading ridge vents or adding soffit vents helps your roof last longer and may be required for warranty coverage.

-• Damaged decking: Any soft or rotted wood underneath the roof must be replaced to ensure a stable installation.
+• Damaged roof decking: Any soft or rotted wood underneath the roof must be replaced to ensure a stable installation.

 No two homes are exactly alike, which is why ballpark price ranges only go so far.
 A simple roof with one story and a mild pitch will cost less than a steep multi-level home with several penetrations and valleys.